maxbaykowski/easrecorder/README.md

 rec -ts16 -r22050 -c1 - | easrecorder --rate 22050 --outdir ~/easrecorder
 ```

 With this, you should be able to play EAS tones on another device and your PC's microphone should pick them up.
-You can also use this to plug in a scanner and decode alerts that way.
+You can also simply plug in a scanner and decode alerts that way.

-### From an audio file
+### Decode from an audio file

 ```bash
 sox file.mp3 -t s16 -c 1 -r 22050 -c 1 - | easrecorder --rate 22050 --outdir ~/easrecorder